 - Tools to assess the impact of potential competitors and nascent competition on consumer welfare

-- Analysis of competition and foreclosure on a platform between a vertically-integrated complement and a compliment that is independent
+- Analysis of competition and foreclosure on a platform between a vertically-integrated complement and a complement that is independent

 - F. Zhu (2019).
 “Friends or Foes?
 Examining Platform Owners’Entry into Complementors’ Spaces.”
 Journal of Economics & Management Strategy.